 There is no deep-frying involved when making a fried Spam sandwich.
 The "fried" simply refers to searing a slice of Spam in a skillet until browned.
-A fried Spam sandwich can be as simple as Spam, bread, cheese, and mayo, but I personally think it is best with a fried egg.
+This sandwich, popularized at the end of the Great Depression, can be as simple as Spam, bread, cheese, and mayo, but I personally think it is best served as part of a fried egg sandwich.

 Ingredients & Substitutions

-- SpamΒ - There are many different flavors of Spam and any of them will work well for making sandwiches.
+- SpamΒ - There are many different flavors of this canned meat and any of them will work well for making Spam sandwiches.

 - Butter - Olive oil can be substituted.